-Further, in the African American community in the United States there is a complicated history around breastfeeding that goes back to the days of slavery and weaves its way into the perspectives of women from generation to generation.^{61-63, 65, 66} Historically, African American women were often forced to act as wet-nurses for their slave owner's children and therefore there is a stigma associated with breastfeeding that continues to persist.^{60, 61, 64, 67} Additionally, among older generations, both in the African American community and other communities, formula feeding was associated with wealth because if you could afford the cost of infant formula you would do so and if you could not you would breastfeed.64 From this you can see the potential bias towards formula feeding among women of older generations, which in cultures where matriarchal support is common in child rearing is important to be aware of.
-Another historical component that comes into play in present day decision-making around infant feeding is predatory marketing of infant formula to Black families.
-In the 1950s, the PET milk company used targeted ads and instilled brand loyalty, as well as feelings of status associated with using its products among those in this community.^{51, 68} by their relatives, peers, and neighbors because breastfeeding an infant can cause them to become overly dependent on the mother, whereas formula feeding is an inexpensive option that required less time and allowed them to maintain their social life.61 In the Hispanic and Latino community there is a concept of "los dos," which means "both" and refers to the idea that providing both breast milk and infant formula gives infants twice the benefits.69-71 Therefore, this could play a role in the reported finding of higher rates of supplementation with infant formula in these communities than what is seen among communities made up of predominantly Non-Hispanic White individuals.^{69, 71}
+Further, in the African American community in the United States there is a complicated history around breastfeeding that goes back to the days of slavery.^{66, 69-71, 73} Historically, African American women were often forced to act as wet nurses for their slave owner's children and therefore some Black women report a stigma associated with breastfeeding that continues to persist.^{68, 69, 72, 74} Additionally, among older generations, studies among both African American and other communities have shown that formula feeding was associated with wealth because if you could afford the cost of infant formula you would do so and if you could not you would breastfeed.72 From this you can see the potential bias towards formula feeding among women of older generations, which in cultures where matriarchal support is common in child rearing is important to be aware of.
+Another historical component that may come into play in present day decision making around infant feeding is predatory marketing of infant formula to Black families.
+In the 1950s, the PET milk company used targeted advertisements and instilled brand loyalty, as well as feelings of status associated with using its products among those in this community.^{58, 75}

+There are also often misconceptions around the benefits of breastfeeding versus formula feeding among support individuals, and conflicting advice given in general around feeding decisions that can negatively impact breastfeeding initiation and duration.^{69, 70, 72} For example, in the Black community it has been reported that mothers are commonly advised against breastfeeding infants by their relatives, peers, and neighbors because breastfeeding an infant can cause them to become overly dependent on the mother, whereas formula feeding is an inexpensive option that required less time and allowed them to maintain their social life.69 In the Hispanic and Latino community there is a concept of "los dos," which means "both" and refers to the idea that providing both breast milk and infant formula gives infants twice the benefits.76-78 Therefore, this could play a role in the reported finding of higher rates of supplementation with infant formula in these communities than what is seen among communities made up of predominantly non-Hispanic White individuals.^{76, 78}